alexmojaki/funcfinder/README.md

 ### Searching

-When you want to find a function, you probably don't want to start by writing tests.
-A simple keyword search will probably do.
+Finding a function typically begins with a simple keyword search.
 The `funcfinder` shell command is made for this.
 By itself, or with the flag `-h`, it will give you some help on usage in case you get lost.
-To search for a function, you must use the `find` subcommand.
+To search for a function, use the `find` subcommand.
 This takes any number of positional arguments representing search terms.
 The results are questions (answers come later) whose docstrings contain all the search terms directly, ignoring case.
 You can use quotes to force terms to appear together.

 For example, let's say we want a dictionary where the keys are in sorted order.
 This might go like this: